 Insulin pump therapy or continuous subcutaneous insulin infusion is one of the most important treatments for people with diabetes Type I, as well as Type II.
 In fact, this type of treatment shows positive glycogenic management and clinical outcomes.

-While some insulin pumps are classified as Class II devices, those that are part of an integrated system are Class III devices.
+While some insulin pumps are classified as Class II devices, those parts of an integrated system is Class III devices.
 Thus, these devices have to undergo strict pre-market approval to prevent risks, such as pump failure and insulin infusion blockage (Heinemann et al., 2014).
-Interestingly, data shows that between 2005 and 2018, 15 Class III devices for diabetes treatment were approved by the US FDA.
+Interestingly, data shows that the US FDA approved 2005 2018, 15 Class III devices for diabetes treatment.

 Given the fact that the integration of science and technology is fundamental in foreign policy, it’s no surprise that the US is one of the countries that are willing to develop evidence-based policies and develop connections with other states seeking scientific progress.
 To provide an example, in 2015, the State Department established an Innovation Forum to connect with partners from Silicon Valley and other innovation centers (Turekian & Kishi, 2007).

 Scientific methods are rapidly integrated into foreign affairs decision-making, while bilateral and multilateral meetings are regularly organized to tackle international concerns.
 To support governments around the world, not only in the US, scientists should be encouraged to work with each other to expand the world of scientific progress and tech innovation.

 While the pre-market approval of medical devices guarantees a device’s safety and effectiveness, not many have been approved specifically in pediatric settings.
 Here we should note that the 2007 Pediatric Medical Device Safety and Improvement Act aims to stimulate pediatric medical device development.